NOTES ON EGYPTIAN RELIGION AND

 8. Roth, A.M.
 1993.
 'Fingers, Stars, and the "Opening of the Mouth" : the nature and function of the NTRWJ - blades'.
 Journal of Egyptian Archaeology.
 Vol. 79.
 London.
 Roth notes that the ceremony of 'Opening the Mouth' of statues has parallels in early Mesopotamian civilisation.

 9. Bauval, R.G.
 1993.
 'Cheops' Pyramid : A new Dating using the Latest Astronomical Data'.
 Discussions in Egyptology..
 26. This dating was supported by Spence but has since been thrown into serious doubt.
-The accepted date for the middle of Khufu's reign is around 2580 - 2570 BC.
+The presently accepted date for the middle of Khufu's reign is around 2580 - 2570 BC.
+(But see note 13).

 THE GEOMETRY OF KHUFU SHAFTS

-In 1993 Gantenbrink set his famous robot to explore the shafts, so far as he was permitted, and announced his preliminary results.
+In 1993 Gantenbrink set his famous robot to explore the shafts (so far as he was permitted - he incurred the displeasure of the egyptian authorities and was replaced by a team from National Geographic magazine) and announced his preliminary results.
 He found that the shafts are not perfectly straight and the average angles he gave were as follows :KC north 32.6

 Legon proposed that the Queen's chamber shafts are symmetrical, each having a gradient of 17/14 -